|An aspiration for London|

 It is positive that TfL seems to be thinking about cyclists.
 We have to hope that their proposal of a redesign in the face of criticism is a sign that a positive change has taken place within the organisation.
 However, the proposal that they've put forward is inadequate.

 at Bow roundabout in London ?

 If anyone from Transport for London is interested in seeing a very different way of designing cycling infrastructure they might like to book a tour.
-Why keep trying to re-invent the wheel ?
+Avoid confusion.
+Avoid wasting money and time on implementing second rate dangerous designs.
+Stop trying to re-invent the wheel.

 The junction in Assen featured in this blog post, a rare surviving relic of older design, is to be replaced and updated in the next few months.